Beyond Inverted Pendulums: Task-optimal Simple Models of Legged Locomotion: Model Optimization

-where $\dim y < \dim q$ and $\dim \tau \leq \dim u$.
+Let $q$ and $u$ be the generalized position and input of the full-order model, and let $y$ and $\tau$ be the generalized position and input of the reduced-order model.
+We define a reduced-order model $\mu$ of dimension $n_y$ by two functions -- an embedding function $r: q \mapsto y$ and the second-order dynamics of the reduced-order model $g(y, \dot y, \tau)$.
+That is, with where $\dim y < \dim q$ and $\dim \tau \leq \dim u$.
 As an example, to represent SLIP, $r$ is \edit{the center of mass position relative to the foot}, $g$ is the spring-mass dynamics, and $\dim \tau = 0$ as SLIP is passive. \edit{ Additionally, we note that the choices of $r$ and $g$ are independent of each other.
 For example, LIP and SLIP share the same $r$, but they have different dynamics function $g$ (one has zero vertical acceleration and the other is the spring-mass dynamics). }

 The embedding function $r$ can explicitly include the left or right leg of the robot (e.g. choosing left leg as support leg instead of right leg), in which case there will be two reduced-order models.
 In this paper, we assume to parameterize over left-right symmetric reduced-order models.
 As such, we explicitly optimize over a model corresponding to left-support, which will then be mirrored to cover both left and right-support phases.
 The details of this mirroring operation can be found in Appendix \ref{sec:mirror_rom_appendix}.